EnviroDIY/LearnEnviroDIY/_episodes/06-PlatformIO_MonitorSensors.md

 > ## Prerequisites
 >
 > - A computer, an internet connection, and motivation to tinker and hack.
-> - For this episode, you'll need an [EnviroDIY Mayfly Starter Kit](https://www.amazon.com/EnviroDIY-Mayfly-Arduino-Compatible-Starter/dp/B01FCVALDW), a [CR1220 12mm Diameter - 3V Lithium Coin Cell Battery](https://www.adafruit.com/product/380) (also available where watch batteries are sold), [DS18B20 Waterproof Digital Temperature sensor and 4.7kΩ resistor](https://www.adafruit.com/product/381), [Grove BME280 Temperature, Pressure, and Humidity sensor](https://www.seeedstudio.com/Grove-Temp-Humi-Barometer-Sensor-BME28-p-2653.html), [Grove I2C hub](https://www.robotshop.com/en/grove-i2c-hub-extension-module.html?gclid=EAIaIQobChMIwfqtttSb3wIVCYZpCh2lhQRgEAQYASABEgI3ifD_BwE), [Grove cables](https://www.robotshop.com/en/grove-4-pin-buckled-20cm-cable.html), and an [I2C OLED display with Grove connector](https://www.amazon.com/gp/product/B01D5GLDJ2/).
+> - For this episode, you'll need an [EnviroDIY Mayfly Starter Kit](https://www.amazon.com/EnviroDIY-Mayfly-Arduino-Compatible-Starter/dp/B01FCVALDW), a [CR1220 Lithium Coin Cell 3V Battery](https://www.adafruit.com/product/380) (also available where watch batteries are sold), [DS18B20 Waterproof Digital Temperature sensor and 4.7kΩ resistor](https://www.adafruit.com/product/381), [Grove BME280 Temperature, Pressure, and Humidity sensor](https://www.seeedstudio.com/Grove-Temp-Humi-Barometer-Sensor-BME28-p-2653.html), [Grove I2C hub](https://www.robotshop.com/en/grove-i2c-hub-extension-module.html?gclid=EAIaIQobChMIwfqtttSb3wIVCYZpCh2lhQRgEAQYASABEgI3ifD_BwE), [Grove cables](https://www.robotshop.com/en/grove-4-pin-buckled-20cm-cable.html), and an [I2C OLED display with Grove connector](https://www.amazon.com/gp/product/B01D5GLDJ2/).
 {: .prereq}

-## Part 1, Episode 6: Using PlatformIO
+## Episode 6: Using PlatformIO

 This lesson builds directly on Episode 6.
-We will interactively explore the features of PlatformIO and finalize your readiness for using the EnviroDIY Modular Sensors sketches in Part 2.
+We will interactively explore the features of PlatformIO and finalize your readiness for using the EnviroDIY Modular Sensors sketches in Part 2 (Episodes 8-13).

 ### Load your second sketch from PlatformIO to the Mayfly!
 - Open the `platformio.ini` file in the LearnEnviroDIYcode project and type a ";" in front of the "example1" sketch, and uncomment the `Example_02_Mayfly_blink.ino` sketch to make that active.